ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 }
 ```

 Retrieving a specific movie by its id is as simple as calling `filter` and passing the equality predicate `\.id == id` in parameter.
+Because `filter` emits a `[Movie]` (and we're only interested in the first element), we use the [map](https://developer.apple.com/documentation/combine/publisher/3204718-map) operator to get the first element of the array.

 We use the [catch](https://developer.apple.com/documentation/combine/publisher/3204690-catch) operator to retrieve the movie from the local store if an error occurs while retrieving from the remote store.